RXCodeZero/RXCodeZero/README.md

 ### 👨‍💻 About Me

-- 🧑‍🎓 Final-year B.Tech in Artificial Intelligence & Data Science
+🧑‍🎓 Final-year B.Tech in Artificial Intelligence & Data Science

-- ⚙️ Building **creative, human-first AI systems**
+🌐 Currently building websites with HTML & CSS, and exploring JavaScript & full-stack development

+🚀 Eager to explore creative, human-first AI systems in the near future

-- 💡 Researching the boundary of **machine learning** and real-world impact
+💡 Passionate about connecting machine learning with real-world impact

-- 🧠 Exploring Deep Learning • Computer Vision • Assistive Tech
+🧠 Interests: Deep Learning • Computer Vision • Assistive Tech

-- 🌍 Tech that **makes life better** — that’s my drive
+🌍 Driven by the idea of using tech to genuinely improve lives

 ---